Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles

 \begin{itemize}[--] \item The description we have proposed relies on translational invariance.
 If we break it, the state can be globally non-symmetric still exhibiting the local symmetries characterising semilocal order, in the sense that the two-point functions of semilocal operators could approach nonzero values at intermediate distances.
 In addition, since the expectation values of semilocal charges are also affected by local inhomogeneities, the latter could look relevant despite the Lieb-Robinson bounds ruling out their importance at space-like distances.
 A theory that could capture time evolution of inhomogeneous states goes beyond the purposes of this work and will be addressed in separate investigations.

-\item We define the $G$-semilocal (generalised) Gibbs ensemble in an extended space that includes operators that do not represent local observables.
-Having realised the existence of an ambiguity in what should be called ``local observable'' in the extended space, we propose to project back the ensemble onto a theory of local observables.
+\item We define the $G$-semilocal (generalised) Gibbs ensemble in an extended theory that includes operators that do not represent local observables.
+Having realised the existence of an ambiguity in what should be called ``local observable'' in the extended theory, we propose to ``project'' the ensemble back onto a theory of local observables.
 Taking into account that similar situations seem to occur in quantum field theories, where fields that are semilocal with respect to each other are part of the theory, we wonder whether such a projection is really required.
-Perhaps a more rigorous treatment along the lines of the algebraic formulation of a local quantum field theory~\cite{HaagBOOK} could clarify this issue.
+Perhaps a more rigorous treatment along the lines of the algebraic formulation of local quantum theories~\cite{HaagBOOK,Bratteli1997} could clarify this issue.
 Incidentally, we wonder whether the finding of Ref.~\cite{Kukuljan2020Out-of-horizon} could be connected with the picture presented here.

 \item We show that, in the presence of semilocal order, the excess of entropy triggered by a local perturbation of the initial state develops a logarithmic dependence on the subsystem's length.
 We expect that even the entanglement properties of the symmetric translationally invariant system (without any perturbation) should exhibit exceptional properties, but, at the moment, this is still an open question.